-The Code of Ethics, which includes informational transparency among its general ethical principles and principles on relations with Iberdrola's Stakeholders, expressly states the following in article B.6.:
+The Code of Ethics, which includes informational transparency among its general ethical principles and principles on relations with Iberdrola's stakeholders, expressly states the following in article B.6.:

 - "1.
-The Group shall provide true, proper, useful and consistent information regarding its programmes and actions.
-The transparency of the information required to be disclosed is a basic principle that must govern the conduct of all directors, professionals and suppliers of the Group. - 2.
-The economic/financial information of the Group (especially the annual accounts) shall faithfully reflect its economic and financial position and its net worth, in accordance with generally accepted accounting principles and applicable international financial reporting standards.
-For such purposes, no directors, professional or supplier shall conceal or distort the information set forth in the accounting records and reports of the Group, which shall be complete, accurate and truthful. - 3.
-A lack of honesty in the communication of information, whether internally within the Group (to professionals, subsidiaries, departments, internal bodies, management decision-making bodies, etc.) or outside the Group (to auditors, shareholders and investors, regulatory entities, the media, etc.) is a breach of the Code of Ethics.
-This includes delivering incorrect information, organising it in an incorrect manner or seeking to confuse those who receive it.
+The group shall provide true, proper, useful and consistent information regarding its programmes and actions.
+The transparency of the information required to be disclosed is a basic principle that must govern the conduct of all directors, professionals and suppliers of the group. - 2.
+The economic/financial information of the group (especially the annual accounts) shall faithfully reflect its economic and financial position and its net worth, in accordance with generally accepted accounting principles and applicable international financial reporting standards.
+For such purposes, no directors, professional or supplier shall conceal or distort the information set forth in the accounting records and reports of the group, which shall be complete, accurate and truthful. - 3.
+A lack of honesty in the communication of information, whether within the group (to professionals, subsidiaries, departments, internal bodies, management decision-making bodies, etc.) or externally (to auditors, shareholders and investors, regulatory entities, the media, etc.) is a breach of this Code of Ethics.
+This includes delivering incorrect information, organising it in an incorrect manner or seeking to confuse those who receive it".

-The Compliance Unit, which is a collective permanent and internal body linked to the Sustainable Development Committee (previously called the Corporate Social Responsibility Committee) of Iberdrola, controls the effective operation of the Company's Compliance System, with powers in the area of regulatory compliance.
+The Compliance Unit, which is a collective permanent and internal body linked to the Sustainable Development Committee of Iberdrola, controls the effective operation of the Company's Compliance System, with powers in the area of regulatory compliance.
 The duties of the Unit include ensuring the application of the Code of Ethics and of the other rules of the group in the compliance area, and the spread of a preventive culture based on the principle of "zero tolerance" towards the commission of unlawful acts.
 It also approves the General Compliance System Framework of the Iberdrola group, which contains the basic principles of structure and operation of the group's Compliance System as well as the duties and responsibilities of the various bodies involved.
 The Unit also evaluates and prepares an annual report on the effectiveness of the Compliance System of the Company and of the other companies of the group.
 The report is submitted to the Sustainable Development Committee, which issues its opinion and forwards it to the Board of Directors.